 Children with ADHD may struggle with sensory modulation, leading to either sensory seeking or sensory avoidant behaviors, similar to those seen in SPD.

 Research suggests that the underlying neurological imbalances and dysfunction that contribute to SPD may also play a role in the development of ADHD.
-In particular, the dysregulation of the autonomic nervous system, known as dysautonomia, has been linked to both conditions.
-When the “fight or flight” response of the sympathetic nervous system becomes overactive and the “rest and digest” response of the parasympathetic nervous system is underactive, it can lead to a state of chronic stress and hyperarousal that affects attention, impulse control, and sensory processing.
+In particular, dysregulation of the Autonomic Nervous System, known as dysautonomia, has been linked to both conditions.
+When the “fight or flight” response of the Sympathetic Nervous System becomes overactive, and the “rest and digest” response of the Parasympathetic Nervous System is underactive, it can lead to a state of chronic stress and hyperarousal that affects attention, impulse control, and sensory processing.

-Additionally, the vagus nerve, a key component of the parasympathetic nervous system, has been implicated in both SPD and ADHD.
-Dysfunction of the vagus nerve can disrupt the balance between the sympathetic and parasympathetic branches, contributing to a range of symptoms, including difficulty with self-regulation, emotional reactivity, and sensory processing challenges.
+Additionally, the vagus nerve, a key component of the Parasympathetic Nervous System, has been implicated in both SPD and ADHD.
+Dysfunction of the vagus nerve can disrupt the balance between the sympathetic and parasympathetic branches, contributing to symptoms such as difficulty with self-regulation, emotional reactivity, and sensory processing challenges.

 In short, the hallmark of ADHD is an overactive and easily distracted brain.
-That is exactly what sensory difficulties and subluxation do to a developing brain, they overwhelm it with “noise” and cause it to be distracted, off track, and overloaded with unnecessary sensory stimulation.
+That is exactly what sensory difficulties and subluxation do to a developing brain: they overwhelm it with “noise,” distracting it, keeping it off track, and overloading it with unnecessary sensory stimulation.

-Addressing the underlying neurological imbalances through approaches like Neurologically-Focused Chiropractic Care promotes better sensory integration, attention, and overall well-being for affected children.
+Addressing underlying neurological imbalances through approaches such as Neurologically-Focused Chiropractic Care can improve sensory integration, attention, and overall well-being for affected children.

 The Role of the Nervous System in Sensory Processing

-To truly understand Sensory Processing Disorder, it’s essential to explore the intricate workings of the nervous system and how imbalances can lead to the challenges faced by children with SPD.
+To truly understand Sensory Processing Disorder, it’s essential to explore the intricate workings of the nervous system and how imbalances can lead to the challenges children with SPD face.

 The nervous system is the body’s command center, responsible for receiving, interpreting, and responding to sensory input from the environment.
 In typically developing children, this process occurs seamlessly, allowing them to navigate the world around them with ease.

-However, when the nervous system is not functioning optimally, as in the case of SPD, sensory processing becomes disrupted, leading to various challenges and symptoms associated with the disorder, such as sensory overload.
+However, when the nervous system is not functioning optimally, as in the case of SPD, neural processing is disrupted, leading to symptoms and signs of the disorder, such as sensory overload.
+Altered brain activity patterns make it difficult for the brain to filter, organize, and respond appropriately to incoming sensory information.

 Proprioception and Sensory Processing Disorder